intermine/internships/guidance/students-accepted.md

 We'd love to host blog posts about yourself, the work you're planning to do, or work you have done.
 Equally, if you're tweeting or blogging on a personal blog and would like us to link to it / mention you / etc., poke your mentor and we'll give you a shout-out.

+## Final Report

 Each student will present their project at the end of August at the InterMine Community Call - a friendly teleconference call held twice a month.
 The presentation will be limited to 5 minutes with a short time available for discussion after.
 Ideally this will be a live demonstration of your software project but can be slides or video demo instead.

+Each student will also write up their project.
+The length and detail vary a great deal from project to project.
+Please coordinate with your mentor.
+We've had short blog posts that simply describe the project and provide links to the repo.
+Others have created detailed tutorials to use their software, and we've had others who wrote entire papers!
+This final report can be a blog post or a standalone site on github.